 Batteries in electric vehicles (and hybrids) can be recycled.
 Today, EVs use lithium-ion batteries, similar to those in laptops and cell phones.
 When battery packs are too drained for driving, they still contain about 80% of their charge.
 Before they get to a recycling center, they can be used for other things, such as to stabilize the grid, especially alongside energy sources that may not be quite as steady, like wind or solar energy.

-When they do arrive at a recycling plant they are sorted up by their different compositions of metal such as nickel or copper.
+When they do arrive at a recycling plant, they are sorted up by their different compositions of metal such as nickel or copper.
 If they might still have a charge, they are frozen with liquid nitrogen before broken up for safety.

 Recycling the chemicals can be more complicated.
 Extracting energy from lithium-ion batteries can be expensive.
-Recycled lithium is 5 x more expensive than mined lithium.
+Recycled lithium is 5x more expensive than mined lithium.
 Nonetheless, recycled lithium is just as useful as mined lithium.

-According to Fleet Carma, Li-Cycle in Canada is able to extract 100% of lithium from lithium-ion batteries.
+Some companies are already working on recycling.
+Li-Cycle in Canada is able to extract 100% of lithium from lithium-ion batteries.
 In the United States, California’s Redwood Materials and Retriev Technologies recycles materials from old batteries, and Oregon’s OnTo Technologies is on the cutting edge of brand new technologies for retrieving useful materials out of EV batteries.

 Want to recycle your battery?
 Many companies are happy to take recycled EV batteries.
 In fact, Home Depot has a non-profit “Call-2-Recycle” Program which will take driver’s used batteries and recycle them.